CalFeehan/job-finder/README.md

     - Initially built using just Flask, this made responsiveness, UI and design a little more difficult
     - Initially client-side sessions left unsecure data in broswer
     - JQuery not the best implementation, need to change
-    - Free mySQL hosting was using old version so newer default datetime not working
+    - Free mySQL hosting was using old version so newer default datetime not working, then next free hosting site went down.
+Purchased web/sql hosting to rectify and stop downtime.
     - Contact form not working with environment variables initially
     - Combination of data from Scraper, lots of factors to consider to remove duplicates, also Indeed changed frontend layout midway through so had to re-do.
 Need to add testing to ensure this is caught early in future